+SEC.
+19. A new article heading is added immediately preceding Section 1510 of the Code of Civil Procedure, which section is renumbered as Section 1530 by this act, to read:

+ARTICLE 3.
+IDENTIFICATION OF ESCHEATED PROPERTY

+§ 1530.
+Report of escheated property

-- SEC.
-19. Section 1510 of the Code of Civil Procedure is renumbered and amended to read: - 1510.
-1530. (a) Every person holding funds or other property 3-tangible-or-intangible, -presumed-abandoned escheated to this state under this chapter shall report to the State Controller with respect to the property as hereinafter provided. - (b) The report shall be on a form prescribed by or approved by the Controller verified and shall include: - (1) The name, if known, and last known address, if any, of each person appearing from the records of the holder to be the owner of any property of value of more than ten dollars (\$10) er-mere-presumed abandened escheated under this chapter; - (2) In case of unelaimed funds of life insurance corporations, the full name of the insured , or beneficiary and his last known address according to the life insurance corporation's records; - the contents of a safe deposit box or other repository or agency in the case of other tangible property, reference to such property and the place where it is held and may be inspected by the Controller.
+SEC.
+20. Section 1510 of the Code of Civil Procedure is renumbered and amended to read:

+1510. (a) Every person holding funds or other property ,-tangible-pr-intangible,-presumed-abandoned escheated to this state under this chapter shall report to the State Controller with respect to the property as hereinafter provided.

+(b) The report shall be on a form prescribed by or approved by the Controller verified and shall include:

+(1) Except with respect to travelers checks and money orders, the name, if known, and last known address, if any, of each person appearing from the records of the holder to be the owner of any property of value of more than ten dollars (\$10) er-mere-presumed abandened escheated under this chapter;

+(2) In case of unelaimed funds of life insurance corporations, the full name of the insured-or-annuitant person appearing to be the owner, and his last known address, according to the life insurance corporation's records;

+(3) In case of meney-er-ether-persenal-preperty-remeved-from the contents of a safe deposit box or other repository or ageney in the case of other tangible property, reference to such property and the place where it is held and may be inspected by the Controller.
 The report shall set forth any amounts owing to the holder for unpaid rent or storage charges and for the cost of opening the safe deposit box or other repository, if any, in which the property was contained.

-- (4) The nature and identifying number, if any, or description of the any intangible property and the amount appearing from the records to be due, except that items of value under of ten dollars (\$10) or less each may be reported in aggregate; - (5) Except for any property reported in the aggregate, the date when the property became payable, demandable, or returnable, and the date of the last transaction with the owner with respect to the property; and - (6) Other information which the State Controller prescribes by rule as necessary for the administration of this chapter. - (c) If the person-helding-preperty-presumed-abandened holder is a successor to other persons who previously held the property for the owner, or if the holder has changed his name while holding the property, he shall file with his report all prior known names and addresses of each holder of the property. - (d) The report shall be filed before November 1st of each year as of June 30th or fiscal year-end next preceding, but the report of life insurance corporations shall be filed before May 1st of each year as of December 31st next preceding.
-The State Controller may postpone the reporting date upon his own motion or upon written request by any person required to file a report. - (e)--If-the-holder of-property-presumed-abandoned-under-this-chapter knows-the-whereabouts-of the-owner-and-if-the-owner's-claim-has-not been-barred-by-the-statute-of-limitations, the-holder-shall,-before filing-the annual report,-communicate-with-the-owner-and-take-necessary steps-to-prevent abandonment-from-being presumed,--The-holder-shall exercise-reasonable-diligence-to-ascertain-the--whereabouts-of-the-owner-
+(4) The nature and identifying number, if any, or description of the any intangible property and the amount appearing from the records to be due, except that items of value under of ten dollars (\$10) or less each may be reported in aggregate;

+(5) Except for any property reported in the aggregate, the date when the property became payable, demandable, or returnable, and the date of the last transaction with the owner with respect to the property; and

+(6) Other information which the State Controller prescribes by rule as necessary for the administration of this chapter.

+(c) If the person-helding-property-presumed-abandened holder is a successor to other persons who previously held the property for the owner, or if the holder has changed his name while holding the property, he shall file with his report all prior known names and addresses of each holder of the property.

+(d) The report shall be filed before November 1st of each year as of June 30th or fiscal year-end next preceding, but the report of life insurance corporations shall be filed before May 1st of each year as of December 31st next preceding.
+The State Controller may postpone the reporting date upon his own motion or upon written request by any person required to file a report.

+(e)--If-the-holder of-property-presumed-abandoned-under-this-chapter knows-the-whereabouts of the-owner-and-if-the-owner's-claim-has-not been-barred-by-the-statute-of-limitations, the-holder-shall,-before filing-the annual report,-communicate-with-the-owner-and-take-necessary steps-to-prevent abandonment-from-being presumed,--The-holder-shall exercise-reasonable-diligence-to-ascortain-the--whereabouts-of-the owner.